 You should also treat members of the press as you would treat a customer.
 Do not prioritize your agenda for today over a long-term relationship with the media.
 If the media says no and you try to persuade them otherwise, you will ruin that relationship irreversibly.
 If you want the media to remain cordial and receptive when you next appear with a pitch, you must always prioritize a positive relationship with your media contacts.

-46) Act ethically & always preserve the integrity
+46) Act ethically & always preserve your integrity

 You should never break your code of ethics for the sake of public relations or any other economic endeavor.
 The media, in particular, is better at detecting unethical behavior than the general public.
 If you try to deceive the media by giving a bribe, it will likely notice backfire badly.
 Good business ethics help to keep a company’s reputation and assets intact.
 Ultimately, consumers and potential clients are more likely to do business with a company they trust.